syncfusion-content/maui-docs/MAUI/NavigationDrawer/Side-Pane-Content.md

 The height of the drawer footer content can be adjusted using the `DrawerFooterHeight` property.

-N> The `DrawerFooterView` can be disabled by setting the `DrawerFooterHeight` to zero.
+N> The `DrawerFooterView` can be removed by setting the `DrawerFooterHeight` to zero.

 {% tabs %}